Thank you for joining with us in the global celebration!

 Pro Bono Week takes place every year in October and celebrates the pro bono ethic of the thousands of professionals who volunteer their skills and professional expertise to support nonprofits all around the world.

 We are grateful to our volunteers who inspire us each and every day to strive to fulfill our critical mission.
-In honor of Pro Bono Week, we asked our volunteers, Ed Donovan, Mira Kolker and Nancy Tang to share their personal VLP #probonostory:
+In honor of Pro Bono Week, our volunteers, Ed Donovan, Mira Kolker and Nancy Tang shared their personal VLP #probonostory:

 "For the last year I have been volunteering my time pro bono with the Brooklyn Bar Association Volunteer Lawyers Project (VLP).
 Volunteering at the VLP has enabled me to assist a mother who needed legal help with filing a petition with the Surrogate’s Court to be appointed the primary guardian for her developmentally disabled adult son.
 The VLP provides a critical lifeline to those who don’t have the resources and for whom legal representation would otherwise be out of reach.
 The VLP provides volunteer lawyers with the opportunity to assist in a number of civil matters including, but not limited to: bankruptcy, debt collection, family law, guardianship, powers of attorney, wills, and probate.
 For me, volunteering at the VLP has been a very rewarding experience and has enabled me to serve and, in a small way, give back to the community where I live.
 I’ve also been able to learn about new areas of the law and work with people from different backgrounds.
 Volunteering at the VLP has given me the opportunity to do some good in the world and to apply my legal experience and skills for the benefit of others.”